iamguid/catfish/README.md

 ### `plugin.ts`
 `plugin.ts` - the main entry point of plugin.
-That file should export only one method `plugin` and return result files.
+That file should export only one method `plugin` and method should return result files.

 There is an example of typical plugin structure: